-Dependence on the scheduler means that the granular frequency will always be sub-harmonically related to the scheduler's interrupt frequency.
-If grains can only be generated at the scheduler interrupts, it means that intervals in between successive grains will always be multiples of the scheduler interrupt.
-Sub-harmonics can be calculated by dividing the interrupt frequency by integers greater than one.
-Using the 20 millisecond example again, it would mean that the only granular frequencies possible would be 50, 33.3, 25, 20, 16.6, etc. Lowering the scheduler interval helps to alleviate the problem, since a smaller interrupt increases the possible frequency limit, but the sub-harmonic relation persists.
-An interrupt interval of one millisecond would allow for a theoretical maximum granular frequency of 1000 Hertz and sub-harmonics of 500, 333.3, 250, 200, 166.6, etc. Additionally, lowering the interval of the scheduler works against the computational efficiency that the lower frequency is meant to create.
-In order to create a better resolution of granular frequencies a control signal that operates at the sampling rate is needed and is exactly what the 'grain.pulse~' external is meant to provide.
+Dependence on the scheduler means that the time between successive grain onsets will always be a multiple of the scheduler interrupt.
+Because of this, stable frequencies can only be produced at those frequencies that are sub-harmonically related to the scheduler's frequency.
+Frequencies between these sub-harmonics will have onset intervals that bounce unpredictably between the interrupt-related values which it lies.
+Barry Truax made note of this limitation in his own implementation of granular synthesis, referring to timings as being "quantized (Truax 1988, 18)."
+The sub-harmonics can be calculated by dividing the interrupt frequency by integers greater than one.
+Using the example of a 20 millisecond interrupt again would mean a maximum granular frequency of 50 Hertz and lower frequencies at 25, 16.6, 12.5, 10, etc. Lowering the scheduler interval helps to alleviate the problem, since a smaller interrupt increases the maximum possible frequency, but the sub-harmonic relationship persists.
+An interrupt interval of one millisecond would allow for a maximum granular frequency of 1000 Hertz and sub-harmonics of 500, 333.3, 250, 200, 166.6, etc. However, lowering the interval of the scheduler can work against the computational efficiency that the interval is meant to create.
+It became clear during development that, in order to alleviate this problem, a control signal that operates at the sampling rate is needed.
+This lead to the creation of the 'grain.pulse~' external.

-The 'grain.pulse~' external monitors the signal connected to its leftmost inlet for zero-to-one transitions to which reacts by outputting a grain.
-This type of control signal (in which all samples have a value of zero except for a single sample that has a value of one) is more commonly referred to as an impulse.
+The 'grain.pulse~' external monitors the signal connected to its leftmost inlet for zero-to-one transitions which it reacts to by outputting a grain.
+This type of control signal, in which all samples within a single period have a value of zero except for a single sample that has a value of one, is typically referred to as an pulse-train.
 In the Max/MSP environment, this signal can be generated by the 'train~' object.
-The fact the control signal allows a resolution of grain placement equivalent to the sampling rate allows the sub-harmonics to be much closer together at the lower end of the frequency spectrum and therefore provides a much better resolution within the range of typical granular frequencies.
-The additional computational load of a control signal that operated at the audio rate within

-Max/MSP was found to be not very significant.
-Like the manner in which bangs are handled in its counterpart 'grain.bang~', the 'grain.pulse~' external will ignore any pulse received while a grain is being produced.
-Additional parameters are again set through the other inlets, including the length of the grain to be produced upon receipt of an impulse.
+Since the control signal allows a resolution of grain intervals inversely related to the sampling rate, it allows the sub-harmonics to be much closer together at the lower end of the frequency spectrum.
+Because granular frequencies are in this range, the audio-rate control signal provides a much better resolution.
+The increase in computational load that an audio-rate control signal signal causes within Max/MSP was found to be minimal.
+Just as bangs are handled by its counterpart 'grain.bang~', the 'grain.pulse~' external will ignore any pulse received while a grain is being produced.
+Additional parameters are set through the other inlets just as they are with the other grain externals.

-With both of the previous externals, a single event triggered the output of one grain with a predetermined length.
-This one-to-one correlation between control and output meant that in order to create a continuous stream of grains, the control signal had to be repetitious.
+With both of the previous externals, a single control event triggers the output of one grain with a predetermined length.
+This one-to-one correlation between control and output means that in order to create a continuous stream of grains, the control signal is required to be repetitive.
 In order to eliminate this requirement, 'grain.stream~' external was created.
 This external requires that the user only specify the granular frequency in order to create a continuous stream of grains.
-With this external, grains are created consecutively at the given frequency and changes in frequency are only applied at the start of a new grain.
-Therefore changes in the granular frequency may not proceed in direct correspondence to the changes in the frequency that the user makes.
-This may seem undesirable at first, however it is a better fit with the concepts behind granular synthesis.
+With this external, grains are created consecutively at the specified frequency with no delay between them.
+Changes in frequency are applied only at the start of a new grain and because of this, the user may experience a delay between the initiation of a frequency change and its application to the output.
+This may seem undesirable at first, however it is a better fit with the concept of the grain as an indivisible unit (Xenakis 1971).